plone/plone.api/docs/contribute/conventions.rst

 All direct dependencies should be declared in ``install_requires`` or ``extras_require`` sections in setup.py.
-Dependencies, which are not needed for an production environment (like "develop" or "test" dependencies) or are optional (like "archetypes" or "dexterity" flavors of the same package) should go in ``extras_require``.
-Don't forget some documentation on how to enable specific features (and think of using ``zcml:condition`` statements, if you have such optional features).
+Dependencies, which are not needed for a production environment (like "develop" or "test" dependencies) or are optional (like "archetypes" or "dexterity" flavors of the same package) should go in ``extras_require``.
+Remember to document how to enable specific features (and think of using ``zcml:condition`` statements, if you have such optional features).

 Generally all direct dependencies (packages directly imported or used in ZCML) should be declared, even if they would already pulled in by other dependencies.